 Grass Is Greener: His desire for getting all the parts of the Triforce was fueled by his envy for the life-giving breezes of the lush Hyrulian landscape while his country suffered punishing winds that only brought death.

 Honor Before Reason: A rare villainous example: During the final fight, after being hit by enough Light Arrows, he approaches Tetra, and, instead of stabbing her, puts away his sword and simply backhands her.
 Also, he seems to have a habit of, whenever knocking down Link, waiting until he gets back up before he resumes his attack or does a finishing blow.
+This extends to cutscenes, as well, particularly just before the final battle, where Ganondorf outright tells Link he has no interest in killing him despite having Link at his mercy; all he wants is the Triforce of Courage that Link currently possesses.

 Humanoid Abomination: He was human (or very close to it) to start with, but after finding the Triforce, he's become something much, much worse.